hackersanddesigners/octomode/README.md

 # pad2pdf

-work-in-process, collaborative editing space for PDF making using pads (<> Ethertoff http://osp.kitchen/tools/ethertoff/ <> Etherbox https://networksofonesown.constantvzw.org/ <> JupyterPi https://git.xpub.nl/XPUB/jupyterpi)
+work-in-process, collaborative editing space for PDF making using pads

 ## Install a new instance on the server